The Fedora Gnome Desktop

 Note: you can view video tours of the Fedora Desktop in our Video Section

-Calendar and Appointments: clicking on this gives you access to the calendar, allows you to browse or change date and time settings and to view or change your appointments
+Placed in middle of the top line of screen is the shortcut to the Calendar and Appointments.
+Clicking on this gives you access to the calendar, allows you to browse or change date and time settings and to view or change your appointments

-Sound clicking this allows you to check or configure the volume and sound output
+Alter the Volume: clicking this allows you to check or configure the volume settings of your PC:

 There are two main ways of invoking the Activities Area: